Just looking for the quick facts?

 Does Metro by T-Mobile allow customers to use non-Metro by T-Mobile devices and applications for its Broadband Internet Access Services?

-Metro by T-Mobile customers may use any GSM, UMTS, or LTE device, such as a tablet or smartphone, to access our Broadband Internet Access Services, as long as they do not cause harm to our network. §/More information on GSM devices is available from the GSM Association at http://www.gsm.org/technology/index.htm.
+Metro by T-Mobile customers may use any compatible GSM, UMTS, or LTE or 5G device, such as a tablet or smartphone, to access our Broadband Internet Access Services, as long as they do not cause harm to our network.
+T-Mobile may limit activations of compatible devices More information on GSM is available from the GSM Association at http://www.gsm.org/technology/index.htm.
 If you did not purchase your device from Metro by T-Mobile, please be aware that Metro by T-Mobile has not made any determination as to the call quality, performance, or other functionality provided by the device.

 Our customers may use our Broadband Internet Access Services to access any lawful application, including real-time applications, in a manner consistent with our Terms and Conditions, Metro by T-Mobile reserves the right to take whatever measures are necessary to protect our network from potentially harmful devices and applications.
 The performance of a real-time application on our network depends on the speed and latency of the subscriber’s connection, as well as their chosen data plan (see above for details).

-§/ In most markets the T-Mobile 3G / 4G network operates in the Advanced Wireless Services (AWS) 1700/2100 MHz band and/or the Personal Communications Services (PCS) 1900 MHz band using Universal Mobile Telecommunications System (UMTS) and High Speed Packet Access (HSPA) technology.
-T-Mobile also operates in the 700 MHz band (referred to as Extended Range LTE) in some markets.
+In most markets the T-Mobile 3G / 4G network operates in the Advanced Wireless Services (AWS) 1700/2100 MHz band and/or the Personal Communications Services (PCS) 1900 MHz band using Universal Mobile Telecommunications System (UMTS) and High Speed Packet Access (HSPA) technology.
+T-Mobile also operates in the 600 MHz and 700 MHz band in some markets.
+5G devices on T-Mobile's network must support either 600 MHz (low-band), 2.5GHz (mid-band) or 28/39 GHz (mmWave).
 In order to connect to the T-Mobile 3G / 4G network a device must support UMTS and HSPA technology in the AWS 1700/2100 MHz band and PCS (1900) band.
 The T-Mobile 2G network operates in the Personal Communications Services (PCS) (1900) band.
 To connect to this network a device must support GSM technology in the PCS 1900 band.

 How does Metro by T-Mobile protect the privacy of customers using its mobile Broadband Internet Access Services?

-Customers with questions or concerns about Metro by T-Mobile Broadband Internet Access Services, including questions or concerns about the network practices, performance characteristics, and commercial terms applicable to Metro by T-Mobile’s Broadband Internet Access Services should contact our Customer Care department at www.metrobyt-mobile.com, by calling 1-888-8METRO8 or 611 from your device, or by writing to Metro by T-Mobile, PO Box 601119, Dallas, TX 75360.
+Customers with questions or concerns about Metro by T-Mobile Broadband Internet Access Services, including questions or concerns about the network practices, performance characteristics, and commercial terms applicable to Metro by T-Mobile’s Broadband Internet Access Services should contact our Customer Care department at www.metrobyt-mobile.com, by calling 1-888-8METRO8 or 611 from your device, or by writing to T-Mobile Customer Relations, P.O.
+Box 37380, Albuquerque, NM 87176-7380.
 For information on resolving disputes with Metro by T-Mobile, please review our Terms and Conditions under the heading “Dispute Resolution and Arbitration.”
 Complaints or questions by end-users or edge providers regarding the approval of devices should be mailed to the relevant address above.